island-is/island.is/libs/clients/national-registry/v2/README.md

-# National Registry X Road
+# Clients National Registry V2

 This library implements a client to use Þjóðskrá APIs